yesjehmi/openai-realtime-agents/README.md

 </details>

-# Next steps
+# Next Steps
-- Check out the configs in `src/app/agentConfigs`.
-The example above is a minimal demo that illustrates the core concepts.
-- [frontDeskAuthentication](src/app/agentConfigs/frontDeskAuthentication) Guides the user through a step-by-step authentication flow, confirming each value character-by-character, authenticates the user with a tool call, and then transfers to another agent.
-Note that the second agent is intentionally "bored" to show how to prompt for personality and tone.
-- [customerServiceRetail](src/app/agentConfigs/customerServiceRetail) Also guides through an authentication flow, reads a long offer from a canned script verbatim, and then walks through a complex return flow which requires looking up orders and policies, gathering user context, and checking with `o4-mini` to ensure the return is eligible.
-To test this flow, say that you'd like to return your snowboard and go through the necessary prompts!

-## Defining your own agents
 - You can copy these to make your own multi-agent voice app!
 Once you make a new agent set config, add it to `src/app/agentConfigs/index.ts` and you should be able to select it in the UI in the "Scenario" dropdown menu.
-- To see how to define tools and toolLogic, including a background LLM call, see [src/app/agentConfigs/customerServiceRetail/returns.ts](src/app/agentConfigs/customerServiceRetail/returns.ts)
-- To see how to define a detailed personality and tone, and use a prompt state machine to collect user information step by step, see [src/app/agentConfigs/frontDeskAuthentication/authentication.ts](src/app/agentConfigs/frontDeskAuthentication/authentication.ts)
-- To see how to wire up Agents into a single Agent Set, see [src/app/agentConfigs/frontDeskAuthentication/index.ts](src/app/agentConfigs/frontDeskAuthentication/index.ts)
-- If you want help creating your own prompt using these conventions, we've included a metaprompt [here](src/app/agentConfigs/voiceAgentMetaprompt.txt), or you can use our [Voice Agent Metaprompter GPT](https://chatgpt.com/g/g-678865c9fb5c81918fa28699735dd08e-voice-agent-metaprompt-gpt)
+- If you want help creating your own prompt using the conventions shown in customerServiceRetail, including defining a state machine, we've included a metaprompt [here](src/app/agentConfigs/voiceAgentMetaprompt.txt), or you can use our [Voice Agent Metaprompter GPT](https://chatgpt.com/g/g-678865c9fb5c81918fa28699735dd08e-voice-agent-metaprompt-gpt)

-## Customizing Output Guardrails
+# Output Guardrails
 Assistant messages are checked for safety and compliance using a guardrail function before being finalized in the transcript.
-This is implemented in [`src/app/hooks/useHandleServerEvent.ts`](src/app/hooks/useHandleServerEvent.ts) as the `processGuardrail` function, which is invoked on each assistant message to run a moderation/classification check.
+This is implemented in [`src/app/hooks/useHandleServerEvent.ts`](src/app/hooks/useHandleServerEvent.ts) as the `processGuardrail` function, which is invoked on each assistant message (after every 5 incremental words received) to run a moderation/classification check.
 You can review or customize this logic by editing the `processGuardrail` function definition and its invocation inside `useHandleServerEvent`.

-## UI
+# Navigating the UI
 - You can select agent scenarios in the Scenario dropdown, and automatically switch to a specific agent with the Agent dropdown.
 - The conversation transcript is on the left, including tool calls, tool call responses, and agent changes.
 Click to expand non-message elements.
 - The event log is on the right, showing both client and server events.
 Click to see the full payload.
 - On the bottom, you can disconnect, toggle between automated voice-activity detection or PTT, turn off audio playback, and toggle logs.

+# Pull Requests

+Feel free to open an issue or pull request and we'll do our best to review it.
+The spirit of this repo is to demonstrate the core logic for new agentic flows; PRs that go beyond this core scope will likely not be merged.

 ## Core Contributors
 - Noah MacCallum - [noahmacca](https://x.com/noahmacca)